alinex/node-book/doc/develop/test.md

   }
 };
 ```

+The `babel-eslint` parser is necessary to also parse the flow annotations correctly.

 And extend the mocha template for your test folder by placing an  `test/mocha/.eslintrc.js`
 file in your test folder: